aya-prover/aya-dev/note/early-changelog.md

-Supported command line module path and load libraries, set `resolveInfo` in module loader, created `GenericAyaParser` as an interface for `AyaProducer` where the implementation becomes `AyaParserImpl` (so we can decouple `parser` with `base`), used adaptive terminal style in CLI, added more unit tests, refactored unify (see below), generalized `LocalCtx` over implementation of the variable mapping, improved `visitDataCall` on normalization, normalize when building subst for constructors, supported `"` in prompts, renamed `impossible` with `()`, improved
+Supported command line module path and load libraries, set `resolveInfo` in module loader, created `GenericAyaParser` as an interface for `AyaProducer` where the implementation becomes `AyaParserImpl` (so we can decouple `parser` with `base`), used adaptive terminal style in CLI, fix jlink builds, added more unit tests, refactored unify (see below), generalized `LocalCtx` over implementation of the variable mapping, improved `visitDataCall` on normalization, normalize when building subst for constructors, supported `"` in prompts, renamed `impossible` with `()`, improved